TheThingsIndustries/lorawan-stack-docs/doc/content/devices/class-b/index.md

 This will enable the Class B downlink scheduling of the device.
 Downlink messages are now scheduled during the next available ping slot.

+For unicast devices, Class B downlink scheduling starts when the end device sends an uplink with the Class B bit set.
+This means that an OTAA device should send an uplink message with the Class B bit set after receiving the join-accept in order to enable Class B downlink scheduling.

 To disable Class B scheduling, reset with `--supports-class-b=false`.

-{{< note >}} For unicast devices, Class B downlink scheduling starts when the end device sends an uplink with the Class B bit set.
-This means that an OTAA device should send an uplink message with the Class B bit set after receiving the join-accept in order to enable Class B downlink scheduling. {{</ note >}}

 ## Multicast Group